 Forks of the Thames

-The American forces encamped in this area on the night of October 4, They were entertained by fireworks as the ammunition left on the ships exploded as British vessels burned following a hastily planned retreat.
+The American forces encamped in this area on the night of October 4 and were entertained by fireworks as the ammunition left on the ships exploded as British vessels burned following a hastily planned retreat.

 Sherman's Farm & Kent Military Reenactment Society Garden

-Samuel Sherman wan an early settler along the Thames River and in 1811, he constructed a substantial sized timber-frame barn.
-The British Army encamped on this site on the night of October 4, 1813, before making a hasty retreat from advancing American forces early October 5.
+Samuel Sherman was an early settler along the Thames River and in 1811, he constructed a large timber-frame barn.
+The British Army camped on this site on the night of October 4, 1813, before making a hasty retreat from advancing American forces early October 5.

 Battle of the Thames

 On October 5, 1813, 3,000 Americans, including their Aboriginal Allies, defeated 950 British, Canadians, and Natives at this site.
 Among those killed was the famous Shawnee warrior and chief, Tecumseh, who had worked to unite the First Nations in neighbouring American territory to resist settler expansion into their homelands and unwanted influence in their lives.

 Major General Proctor spent the night of October 4 at Fairfield with his family.
 On October 5, his family left the village for Burlington Heights, while Proctor joined his troops.
 In the late afternoon, Proctor and about 15 men dashed through Fairfield on horseback, heading east, pursued by mounted Kentuckians.
 As the story of the British defeat spread through the village, many of the civilian refugees began to flee east as well, leaving their possessions strewn in the streets.
 By evening, the village was occupied by American forces.